 This will be different for different people and may depend on the type of work you do.
 It is difficult to give general advice and so you should discuss this with your doctor.

 Will I experience any side-effects?

-As with any procedure, there may be side effects.
-However, these are usually minor but there are risks with this procedure.
+As with any procedure, there may be some side effects.
+These are usually minor but there are risks with this procedure.

 Side-effects may include: